linpengcheng/PurefunctionPipelineDataflow/README.md

 In addition, the IT industry is still a very young and immature discipline.
 The current software engineering is still at the level of manual workshops.
+`Pure function pipeline data flow` considers that computer hardware and software are both a factory that produces data.
+It unifies the architecture of computer hardware and software into the architecture of the manufacturing industry ("warehouse/workshop model"), It brings a next-generation architecture ("warehouse/workshop model") to computer hardware, It has verified its excellent performance through the Apple M1 chip.
-`Pure function pipeline data flow` brings large industrial production theory and methods to software engineering.
+It brings large-scale industrial production theories and methods to software engineering.
 It incorporates IT industry into modern large industrial production systems, This is an epoch-making innovative theory and method.

 The modern society is an information society, IT controls everything, penetrates everything.
 In my opinion, the development of IT is exactly